jdmau72/GPHY-504-Project---eBird-Map/README.md

 The side panel has filtering options, as well as a histogram displaying the distribution of observation hour times.

+The gallatin_county_boundary.geojson and FWP.geojson files will be added to the map in the future.
+For now, I was having trouble displaying them properly on the Leaflet map.

 ## Data source
 eBird Basic Dataset.
 Version: EBD_relJun-2023.
 Cornell Lab of Ornithology, Ithaca, New York.
 Jun 2023.